 Revenues from the sale of software principally consist of sales of additional or upgraded software licenses and applications to existing customers and sales of software to our resellers.
-These software revenues were \$190,037 and \$8,000, for the three months ended March 31, 2015 and 2014, respectively, representing an increase of \$182,037, or 2.275%.
-The increase was due to our efforts to close new customers in our direct sales and an increase in our sales of software to our resellers.
+These software revenues were \$162,984 and \$90,874, for the three months ended March 31, 2017 and 2016, respectively, representing an increase of \$72,110, or 79%.
+The increase was due to strong demand for on-premise solutions, primarily from state and local governmental organizations.